-Undergraduates who major in Area Studies usually accumulate sufficient credit to enable them also to fulfill department requirements in one of the social sciences, humanities, or foreign languages.
+Undergraduates who major in Area Studies usually accumulate sufficient credit to enable them also to fulfill department requirements in one of the social sciences, humanities, or foreign

-The four areas presently available for concentration are: CANADA, LATIN AMERICA, RUSSIA/EAST EUROPE, EUROPE (Western, Northern, Mediterranean).
+The four areas presently available for concentration are: CAN-ADA, LATIN AMERICA, RUSSIA/EAST EUROPE, EUROPE (Western, Northern, Mediterranean).
 ASIAN concentration is currently available only for those students who can fulfill the language requirement in their special field (see below).
-Minor programs are also available in these areas.
+Minor programs are also available in these areas, as well as in a concentration in Africa.
+For specific minor requirements, see page 62.

 The approach to undergraduate education combines exposure to the traditional disciplines with integrative knowledge and appreciation of a foreign culture and thus combines the broad liberal arts education with a more specific area competence.

 During their freshman and sophomore years, students who plan to major in Area Studies should take the required foreign language courses as well as beginning courses in the humanities and social sciences which are prerequisites for subsequent required courses and also meet the general distribution requirements.

-Students interested in concentrating in Area Studies are urged to contact the Director, Area and International Studies, 226 Old Mill, 656-4062.
+Students interested in concentrating in Area Studies are urged to contact the Director, Area and International Studies, 219 Old Mill.
+656-1096.